-In the nine months ended September 30, 2022 the Company capitalized \$9,446,232 of net exploration and evaluation costs as further described in "Discussion of Operations" above.
-Non-current liabilities increased during the period due to an increase in the fair value of the Debentures as discussed in "Results of Operations" above.
-Working capital decreased during the nine months mainly due to the continued utilization of cash on hand to advance the Company's exploration portfolio and for corporate expenditure, combined with a reduction of the fair value of the marketable securities during the nine months ended September 30, 2022.
+In the year ended December 31, 2022 the Company capitalized \$10,242,497 of net exploration and evaluation costs as further described in "Discussion of Operations" above.
+Non-current liabilities increased during the period due to the issuance of the 2022 Debentures for gross proceeds of \$5.5 million, partially offset by a decrease in the fair value of the Debentures as discussed in "Results of Operations" above.
+Working capital increased during the year mainly due to the \$18.5 million in financing completed on December 6, 2022, partly offset by the continued utilization of cash on hand to advance the Company's exploration portfolio and for corporate expenditure, combined with a reduction of the fair value of the marketable securities during the year ended December 31, 2022.